 Living with nasopharyngeal cancer

-Coping and support when you have with nasopharyngeal cancer
+Coping with nasopharyngeal cancer

 You may find it difficult coping with a diagnosis of cancer both practically and emotionally.
 There is support available to help you during and after treatment.